CoderDojo-Porirua/minecraft-tutorial/README.md

 ### Start Eclipse
 - Browse to **EclipsePortable** folder, and start **EclipsePortable.exe**.
 - When asked to choose a workspace, browse to eclipse folder in MDK download folder, e.g. ````C:\Users\<username>\Downloads\forge\eclipse````
+- If not prompted to choose a workspace, go to **File->Switch Workspace... -> Other**.
+- Select the MDKExample folder in the left hand pane.
+- Click the Green Run button, or press **Ctrl-F11**.

 ## Sources
 - Tutorial video: https://www.youtube.com/watch?v=VhOSL7rGb10